MicrosoftDocs/memdocs/memdocs/analytics/device-scopes.md

 > [!NOTE]
 > Once activated, custom device scopes can take up to 24 hours to process.
 During this period, custom device scopes that are still processing will not be usable.

-Only the user who created the custom device scopes or a Global administrator can delete the custom device scopes.
+Only the user who created the custom device scopes or a user assigned with an appropriate role can delete the custom device scopes.

 To delete custom device scopes: